killerqueen2007/IXL-EDITOR/README.md

 ---

+### Notable Problems

+If you encounter the following error when installing:

+> **"Manifest file is missing or unreadable.
+Could not load manifest."**

+This likely means one of the following:
+- You tried to upload the **zipped** file directly.
+To fix this, ensure you **extract** the downloaded folder first and then upload the **unzipped** version.
+- Or, you **did not open the file** after unzipping it.
+Make sure to open the extracted folder before proceeding.

+---

 ### How to Disable the Extension:

 If you'd like to stop the extension from editing the page, follow these steps:

 1. Go to the **Extensions page** in your browser.
 2. **Turn off** the extension.

+---

+### Need Help?

+If you need assistance, feel free to add me on Discord: **killerqueen2007**